Fantastic fall cookie.

 Some of the ingredients for the cookies.
 I forgot to get out the eggs and flour.

 The cookie dough is pretty stiff.
 Make sure you level off your cups of flour.
 Also, I think I would like the oats pulse a few times in a food processor or blender before adding to the dough because it will make rolling out and cutting a little easier.

 Mix all the filling ingredients and set aside.

 Roll out about 1/8″ thick and cut with a 2 or 3″ biscuit cutter.
 Top with a teaspoon or so of the filling.

 Top with another dough round and crimp edges lightly with fork.
 Bake at 350° for 12-14 minutes.

 Perfect with one of my new teas and I just love my new little tea pot.

 Babe's Pumpkin Cookies

-Sift dry ingredients, add brown sugar, egg, shortening and molasses.
+- Sift dry ingredients, add brown sugar, egg, shortening and molasses.
 Blend in oats.
-Roll out 1/8″ thick and cut into 48 circles using a 2″ cookie cutter.
-Place filling on half of the circles.
+Roll out 1/8" thick and cut into 48 circles using a 2" cookie cutter.
+Place about one teaspoon of the filling on half of the circles.
 Top with remaining circles.
 Seal with fork.
 Prick tops.
 Bake at 375° for 12-15 minutes.